bra1nDump/ai-task-vscode/docs/backlog.md

 - Slow - manual range selection is faster
 - Dumber than simple completions due to extra context

-- Offsets are broken due to old edits + stale files, multiple edits to the same file fail
-- Errors don't show up if files are not active - run tsc if its a typescript project

 # Later

 - Add play button to @bread comments